-Here, I’ll be sharing how I handled my first and subsequent paid personal training sessions.
+Here, I’ll share how I handled my first and subsequent paid personal training sessions.

 I’ll also reveal great tips for starting on the right footing with new clients.